MathStuff/Matrices/README.md

 C.ranged(n,asDict) #Returns the nth column or column named n's range, give None as argument to get the all columns' ranges; asDict: True to get return a dictionary of features as keys and ranges as values, False to get ranges in a list.
 If n is given and asDict is False, returns a number.

-C.median(n) #Returns the nth column or column named n's median, give None to get all columns' medians
+C.median(n,asDict) #Returns the nth column or column named n's median, give None to get all columns' medians; asDict: True to get return a dictionary of features as keys and ranges as values, False to get ranges in a list.

-C.freq(n) #Returns the nth column or column named n's elements frequency as a dictionary where elements are keys and how often they repeat as values.
-If called without arguments, returns every column"s frequencies
+C.freq(n,asDict) #Returns the nth column or column named n's elements frequency as a dictionary where elements are keys and how often they repeat as values.
+If called without arguments, returns every column"s frequencies; asDict: True to get return a dictionary of features as keys and ranges as values, False to get ranges in a list.

-C.mode(n) #Returns the nth column or column named n's mode, give None to get all columns' modes
+C.mode(n,asDict) #Returns the nth column or column named n's mode, give None to get all columns' modes; asDict: True to get return a dictionary of features as keys and ranges as values, False to get ranges in a list.

 C.iqr(n,as_quartiles,asDict) #Returns the nth column or column named n's iqr, give None to get all columns' iqr values.
 If first,second and third quartiles is desired, give as_quartiles parameter bool(True); asDict: True to get return a dictionary of features as keys and iqr's as values, False to get iqr's in a list.
 If n is given and asDict is False, returns a number(or a list dependent on as_quartiles).